(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Rational Irrationality

 \subsection{Human Irrationality in Artificial Agents}

-Among the types of irrationality we consider, artificial agents that contain or model human irrationality have received most attention \shortcite<e.g.,>{armstrong_2018,uprety_2018,chen_2020,chan_2021,chen_chang_howes_2021,mcelfresh_2021,stella_2023,skalse_2023,ghosal_2023}.
-Two categories can be identified among agents of this class: the first are agents where human irrationality or cognitive biases have been intentionally incorporated, and the second is ones where human biases arise unintentionally, generally due to the data inputs.
-The former has been shown to be a useful way to understand human mechanisms and learn how improve interactions between humans and artificial agents \cite{uprety_2018}.
+Among the types of irrationality we consider, artificial agents that contain or model human irrationality have received most attention \shortcites{armstrong_2018,uprety_2018,chen_2020,chan_2021,chen_chang_howes_2021,mcelfresh_2021,stella_2023,skalse_2023,ghosal_2023}\citep[e.g.,][]{armstrong_2018,uprety_2018,chen_2020,chan_2021,chen_chang_howes_2021,mcelfresh_2021,stella_2023,skalse_2023,ghosal_2023}.
+Two categories can be identified among agents of this class: the first are agents where human irrationality or cognitive biases have been intentionally incorporated, and the second is ones where human biases arise unintentionally, generally due to the data inputs - this distinction will be discussed in more depth in Section \ref{sec5}.
+The former has been shown to be a useful way to understand human mechanisms and learn how to improve interactions between humans and artificial agents \citep{uprety_2018}.